akoushik2k/Manufacturing-Software-System-ARIAC/README.md

 ```

 [Note]: Ensure that you have built and sourced ariac environment properly.
 If not, follow these steps:
-[Note]: We have addded another package with robot_msgs which is also submitted along with the package save both the packages in your workspace

 1. ```cd <your_ariac_workspace>```
 2. ```colcon build```
 3. ```source install/setup.bash```